Fees and Eligibility

 Fully funded |

-For those who meet the earnings threshold or unemployed criteria |
+For those who meet the earnings threshold (including unemployed) |

 Level 3 free courses for jobs offer |